RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 ## R, R Studio, and R Studio Cloud

 R and R Studio are complementary, but they are not the same thing.
-Liza Bolton, Assistant Professor, Teaching Stream, University of Toronto explains their relationship by analogy where R is like the engine and R Studio is like the car.
+Dr Liza Bolton, Assistant Professor, Teaching Stream, University of Toronto explains their relationship by analogy where R is like the engine and R Studio is like the car.
 Although some of us use a car engine directly, most of us use a car to interact with the engine.

 ### R